nylander/Easy_webshare_on_UPPMAX/README.md

 Make sure you write down the information and then share it.

-When someone attempts to access the URL (note the trailing dash) [https://export.uppmax.uu.se/b123456/seqs/](https://export.uppmax.uu.se/b123456/seqs/), they will be prompted for a User Name (`kxlvtr`), and a Password (`cvtddq`).
+When someone attempts to access the URL (note the trailing slash) [https://export.uppmax.uu.se/b123456/seqs/](https://export.uppmax.uu.se/b123456/seqs/), they will be prompted for a User Name (`kxlvtr`), and a Password (`cvtddq`).